Dolby Cinema: Dolby Vision

-Dolby Cinema uses a Dolby Vision projection system developed by Dolby Laboratories in conjunction with Christie Digital.
+Dolby Cinema uses a Dolby Vision projection system developed by Dolby Laboratories in collaboration with Christie Digital.
 The system consists of dual Christie 4K 6P (primary) modular laser projectors featuring a custom design to allow for unique light path.
 The system is capable of delivering up to 48 cd/m^{2} on unity-gain matte-white screens for 3D (and up to 106 cd/m^{2} for 2D), a substantial improvement on current generation 3D systems which deliver in the range of 10 to 14 cd/m^{2} for 3D.
 The result is improved brightness, color, and contrast compared to traditional xenon projectors.
 The first theaters temporarily used off-the-shelf dual Christie 4K laser projectors until the Dolby Vision-capable ones were shipped out in spring 2015.

 Dolby 3D uses spectrum separation, where the two projectors function in stacked operation with each projector emitting a slightly different wavelength of red, green, and blue primary.
 There is no polarization present on the projector, and the 3D spectacles have notch filters that block the primaries used by the projector projecting the image intended for the other eye.

 Dolby Vision is able to display the following combinations of resolution and frame-rate: